Are you experience highs and lows?

 Perhaps you’ve tried having a year of growth, but it didn’t get you anywhere.
 You couldn’t come up with a new perspective, or you couldn’t sit in the discomfort of change.
 Most people struggle to do the work alone.
 Having a judgment-free space to learn more about yourself with an unbiased partisan to reflect on your thoughts, emotions, and behaviors will lend itself to a streamlined journey to more significant insights.
 You’ll have the warm, empathic support of someone as you sit in your raw emotions.
 You will learn how to see your life in a different light.
 You will start to recognize life’s scary moments, but you won’t let them drive you.
 Instead, you’ll have tools to capitalize on the high moments and process through the low moments.

-Make the decision to care for yourself.
+Decide to care for yourself.

 Therapy is one of the hardest things you’ll do in your lifetime.
 Looking at yourself, and I mean really looking at yourself, can be unnerving.
 Research shows that humans are more inclined to care for someone or something else before themselves.
 When will it be your turn?
 Self-care and self-awareness are so important when thinking about creating those tangible successes.
 If you’re reading this, you’ve already made the first step to gaining insights.
 Are you ready for the next step?
+The Better You Institute offers therapy & counseling in Philadelphia, PA, and Online Therapy for those living further away!

 Common Individual Therapy Topics